 My hon.
 Friend is right to say that on 25 June my right hon.
 Friend the Foreign Secretary gave an undertaking to ensure that the material to which my hon.
 Friend refers would not be the subject of any UK licences.
 Sometimes, the material that has been sold to Hong Kong has been misunderstood.
 For example, both my hon.
 Friend and I would agree that bomb disposal equipment and body armour are perfectly reasonable things to export to Hong Kong.

 On the freedom of journalists, Hong Kong has been a place within the region where, historically, there has been a free press, and it would be very disturbing if there were a significant reversal of that.
 The hon.
 Member for Bishop Auckland (Helen Goodman) made reference to the deteriorating political situation in Hong Kong, and, in my answer, I agreed with her—that is my assessment as well.
-Clearly, that would include the situation with respect to a free press, as it is difficult to see how a deterioration in the way in which journalists go about their business would, in any way, be compatible with political freedom.
+Clearly, that would include the situation with respect to a free press, as it is difficult to see how a deterioration in the way journalists go about their business would, in any way, be compatible with political freedom.

 Will the Minister consider referring the worsening democratic deficit in Hong Kong to the United Nations Human Rights Council?